pivotal-cf/docs-on-demand-service-broker/creating.html.md

 where the subcommand can be generate-manifest, create-binding, delete-binding

 Examples are provided for [Redis](https://github.com/pivotal-cf-experimental/redis-example-service-adapter) and [Kafka](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter).
 Note that these Golang examples us the SDK to help with cross-cutting concerns such as unmarshalling the JSON command line parameters.
-For example, see the use of `CommandLineHelper` in the [redis-adapter](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/cmd/service-adapter/main.go#L14).
+For example, see the use of `HandleCommandLineInvocation` in the [redis-adapter](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/cmd/service-adapter/main.go#L15).
 <a id="sub-commands"></a>
 ## Subcommands
 <a id="generate-manifest"></a>